Note: The Aims and Scope of Carbohydrate Polymers must be complied with in order for submissions to be considered for review and possible publication.

 - of narrow regional scope and significance,

-- lacking novelty, or does not advance scientific knowledge
+- lacking novelty, does not advance scientific knowledge or is

 - poorly written.